The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 It safeguards British and Irish traditions, alongside Northern Irish civic identity, within a framework of shared authority in which no tradition is subordinated and no identity is displaced.

 This framework is presented under protected authorship to preserve the integrity of its structure and principles.
-The author has chosen to remain anonymous for reasons of personal and family safety and to maintain neutrality, so that the work is assessed on its constitutional merits rather than personal attribution.
+The Parity Accord is copyrighted, and the author has chosen to remain anonymous for reasons of personal and family safety, as well as to ensure that the work is assessed on its constitutional merits rather than personal attribution.

 The framework is open to critique, institutional review, and structured engagement.
 Its validity rests on legal coherence, structural integrity, and compatibility with democratic and constitutional processes.